The Indie Novella Writing Course

 Lesson 1 - Openings

-Regards where to start when it comes to both editing and writing a novel, let’s begin at the beginning.
-Your opening pages should encapsulate all the essential elements of novel writing – characterization, point of view, style, structure etc. – and within those pages, you lay out what your novel is and where the novel is going.
+This first session is about where to start when it comes both to editing and to writing a novel.
+Let’s begin at the beginning.
+Your opening pages should exemplify all the essential elements of novel writing – characterization, point of view, style, structure etc. – and within those pages, you lay out what your novel is and where the novel is going.
 This is what the reader will use to ask the all-important question; do I want to read on?

 As described in the introduction, there are no mistakes when it comes to writing.
 What can seem awful to one reader or critic, can be seen as ingenious to another.
 Likewise, there is no ‘wrong way’ to open a novel and there is hence no ‘correct’ approach to writing an opening chapter.
 However, there are some approaches which work better than others and some themes that crop up time and again which pique a reader’s interest and have them ready to make that all important time commitment.